Participants should select the attendee registration option

 - There will be pre-course assignments and required readings before class,

 - View the online learning expectations for ICM national certification courses

 - Practice Sessions are highly recommended

-Both webinars will be held several times in 2023.
+webinars will be held several times in 2024.

-the court's budget, this course defines the building blocks of finance and explains how to plan, prepare, review, present, execute, and monitor a budget.
-Participants will review
+of involvement with the court's budget, this course defines the building blocks of finance and explains how to plan, prepare, review, present, execute, and monitor a budget.

 - Discuss the perspective of the funding authority and how to